Board of directors

 What is a board of directors’ role?

 A company’s board of directors sets policies and advises the executive team on strategy, executive compensation, dividends, resource management, social responsibility and other matters.
 Every board member is expected to use their position and expertise to advance the best interests of the company, while remaining objective and free from conflicts of interest.
-Board members are also expected to keep corporate information confidential and uphold the company’s code of conduct.
+Board members are also expected to keep corporate information confidential and uphold the company’s code of ethics.

 “It offers oversight of the company’s operations, but one of the duties of the board is the hiring and firing of the CEO,” says Lori Brotherton, Manager of the David and Sharon Johnston Centre for Corporate Governance Innovation at the University of Toronto’s Rotman School of Management, who adds that the board also approves the strategy and ensures it’s being executed.